 The performance reporting feature in Microsoft Advertising is particularly useful for measuring the effectiveness of your campaigns.

-Switching from Smart Mode to Expert Mode in Bing Ads
+Switching from Smart Mode to Expert Mode in Microsoft Ads

 Ad Scheduling and Product Filters